Pencil sharpener: Prism

 A few prism sharpeners are hand-cranked, rotating the cutting blade instead of rotating the pencil.
+Prism sharpeners may be right- or left-handed, requiring clockwise or counter-clockwise rotation of the pencil being sharpened.
 Moderate care is needed to not break the tip of the pencil being sharpened, requiring the pencil to be sharpened again.
-However, because pencils may have different standard diameters in different nations, imported sharpeners may have non-standard-sized alignment guide-holes, making sharpening attempts difficult.
-If the alignment hole is too small, the pencil cannot be inserted, while if it is too large, the tip of the pencil will repeatedly break off.
-Prism sharpeners may be right- or left-handed, requiring clockwise or counter-clockwise rotation of the pencil being sharpened.
+Because pencils may have different standard diameters in different nations, imported sharpeners may have non-standard-sized alignment guide-holes, making sharpening attempts difficult.
+If the alignment hole is too small, the pencil cannot be inserted; if it is too large, the tip of the pencil will repeatedly break off.